molinfo-vienna/CDPKit/Doc/Sphinx/Source/introduction.rst

 About
 -----

-The *Chemical Data Processing Toolkit* (CDPKit) is an open-source cheminformatics toolkit implemented in C++.
+*CDPKit* (short for *Chemical Data Processing Toolkit*) is an open-source cheminformatics toolkit implemented in C++.
-CDPKit comprises a suite of software tools and a programming library called the *Chemical Data Processing Library* which provides a high-quality and well-tested modular implementation of basic functionality typically required by any higher-level software application in the field of cheminformatics.
+CDPKit comprises a suite of software tools and a programming library called the *Chemical Data Processing Library* (CDPL) which provides a high-quality and well-tested modular implementation of basic functionality typically required by any higher-level software application in the field of cheminformatics.
 In addition to the CDPL C++ API, an equivalent Python-interfacing layer is provided that allows to harness all of CDPL's